guilhemmarchand/nmon-for-splunk/docs/deployment_matrix.rst

 * **TA-nmon**: Available in the resources directory of the Core App (tgz archive)

-**Since July 2016, the TA-nmon is also available for download as an independant application in Splunk base:** https://splunkbase.splunk.com/app/3248/
+**The TA-nmon is also available for download as an independant application in Splunk base:** https://splunkbase.splunk.com/app/3248/

 *NB: The TA-nmon_selfmode is deprecated since version 1.3.0 of the technical addons*